OliverCotton/ComputerVisionRockPaperScissors/README.md

 ## Milestone 3: Integrated Milestones 1 & 2
 The two scripts were combined, the model's most likely result replaced the keyboard input used in milestone 1.

-## Milestone 4 Features added to create a user-friednly application
+## Milestone 4 Features added to create a user-friendly application
 Through hand gestures, keyboard and mouse input, the player can navigate the game and play to a best of 3 against the computer.
 The player is first greeted with a landing page indicating how to use the program:
 ![landing page](landingpage2.jpg)